JAMII: Bringing affordable health insurance to low income Tanzanians

-Jamii Africa is a micro-insurance health startup that provides health insurance targeted at Tanzania’s low income population through their mobile phones.
+Jamii Africa is a mobile micro-health insurance for the low-income families at $1 a month.
+Jamii is 100% paperless and 100% cashless with all administration processes from onboarding, premium collection, benefit ledger management, claims processing to claims payout being done via mobile phone.
+Cutting insurance administration costs by 95%.
 Jamii launched in January 2015 and has built a mobile policy management platform that performs all the administration activities of an insurer, and allows users to access cheap insurance via USSD, starting at $1 per month.

 At the launch of the product, most people were excited by the idea of buying insurance for $1 a month.
 However, Jamii faced challenges – particularly with education, which is a typical hurdle for micro-insurance providers.
 The target group have a minimal general education and the financial education is zero, so talking insurance is a tough conversation.
 Jamii realized they had to really invest in education.
-Right now they have 8.000 customers (mostly based in Dar es Salaam), and their target is to cover 3 million customers nationally by the end of 2017.
-With the help of their partners – including Barclays Techstars Accelerator and the Bill and Melinda Gates Foundation – this must be achievable.
+Right now they have 20.000 customers, 400 active hospitals and $1.000.000 raised.
+Their partners – including Barclays Techstars Accelerator and the Bill and Melinda Gates Foundation

 Lessons learned: One-on-one conversations